sushiisamazing/Cloud-Computing-Project/README.md

 # Cloud-Computing-Project
-This is where you can find all our project files!!
+This is where you can our order-service folder for our project.